Stevona/capstone-project/README.md

 ### Good Practices
 ---

-- Camel Case and communicate with other teams if you plan on doing any other formatting
+- Camel Case and communicate with other teams if you plan on doing any other formatting (EX. devsecopsVanguards)
 - Eslint
 - Prettier
 - Commit often on both an individual and team level.